dis-moi/docs/REVIEW.md

 - a bug fix can be prefiexed by `fix/`
 Or `chore`, `docs` or any other word you see fit!

-> We use Conventionnal commits for commit message, and this branch naming is inspired by the keywords use there
+> We use Conventional commits for commit messages, and this branch naming is inspired by the keywords used there

 ## Commits
 For commit messages and we use Conventionnal commits convention.